discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 ##Proof to author

 ####Expectations:
-There is a temporary stage after all content is ready "Publisher: OK proof to author" - this is a transition stage and will be removed once processes are bedded in.
+There is a temporary stage after all content is ready "Publisher: OK proof to author" - this is potentially transition stage and will be removed once processes are bedded in.

 **Questions to ExeterPremedia: Should production move it via ECS and you send a message to PaW?**